Caralie/study-groups/README.md

-# Study Groups for protocol developers
+# Seminars for protocol developers

 ### Please consider adding resources keep these sessions lists fresh.
 PRs welcome!

-Each individual directory represents a weekly study group.
+Each individual directory represents a unique module and a week in our guided seminars.
+These resources are available for anyone wanting to review them at their own pace.

 ### Bitcoin